Skip to content

 • When affinity crosses 75 → inject a romance directive into the AI's instructions

-• Every 5 turns → play an ambient thunder sound effect
+• Every 5 turns → play an ambient thunder sound

 Learn more about rules & behaviors